-The ashes should be removed at regular intervals.
+The ashes should be removed with regular intervals.
 Be aware that the ashes can contain hot ember even several days after the fire is finished.
 Use a container of non-combustible material to remove the ashes.
 It is recommended to leave a layer of ashes in the bottom as this further insulates the burn chamber.
-Take care with the Thermotte plates when the ashes are removed, particularly when using an ash shovel, so as not to damage them.
+Take care with the Thermotte plates when the ashes are removed, particularly when using an ash spade.